Logan Webb to start NLDS Game 1 for division champion Giants

 ”He’s honestly more excited than I am, for me,” Webb said. ”It’s pretty cool.
 That’s the type of person he is.
 That’s the whole thing when they asked us, is no matter who throws 1 and 2, we’re both going to be available for 5.
 That’s huge for both of us.
 We’re both confident whatever game we throw in.
 Having a guy like that is pretty special for me.”

-Kapler said San Francisco’s starter for Game 3 of the series Monday on the road might depend on who the Giants wind up facing.
+Kapler said San Francisco’s starter for Game 3 of the series on the road Monday might depend on who the Giants face.
 It will likely be left-hander Alex Wood or righty Anthony DeSclafani, a 13-game winner.

 ”I do think St. Louis or Los Angeles could factor into where we decided to go for Game 3,” Kapler said.